exallium/ahart-dev-blog/media/entries/now.md

 This is to serve as an overview of me, right now.

 # Life
-* Trying to get the most out of each day with my wife and kids.
+* Trying to get the most out of each day with my wife and kids!
-* Sleep training my almost 1yo!
 * Gaming a lot in my free time, as one does.
 # Work
 * Working at [Signal](https://signal.org) making the android app awesome!